tbroyer/gradle-errorprone-plugin/README.md

 [jep396]: https://openjdk.java.net/jeps/396
 [org.gradle.jvmargs]: https://docs.gradle.org/current/userguide/build_environment.html#sec:configuring_jvm_memory

+## Android Gradle Plugin support

+As noted above, this plugin won't have much effect when used in conjunction with the AGP rather than, say, Gradle's built-in Java plugins.

+It will then:
+* create the `errorprone` configuration, but won't wire it to any other configuration, and by extension to any compilation task
+* enhance `JavaCompile` tasks with the `errorprone` extension, but keep ErrorProne disabled by default (it would fail otherwise, as ErrorProne won't be on the processor path)

+You'll thus have to somehow:
+* put ErrorProne on the processor path of the `JavaCompile` tasks
+* enable ErrorProne on the `JavaCompile` tasks
+* configure `isCompilingTestOnlyCode` for compilation tasks for test variants (this changes the behavior of some checks)

 ## Custom Error Prone checks

 [Custom Error Prone checks][custom checks] can be added to the `errorprone` configuration too: